Powerlearnproject/se-day1-assignment-Heartyhealth/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
+IDEs streamline software development by integrating tools like code editors, debuggers, and build automation within a single interface, boosting productivity and reducing errors.
+Examples include Visual Studio Code and PyCharm.

+VCSs are vital for tracking code changes, enabling collaboration, and managing project history.
+They allow developers to work on different features simultaneously and revert to previous versions when needed.
+Git, paired with GitHub, and Subversion (SVN) are common examples.

+Together, IDEs and VCSs enhance efficiency, collaboration, and code quality, making them indispensable in modern software development.

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
 1:Changing requirement